ajhelmstetter/afrodyn/beast_tutorial.md

 ## Data preparation

+### Alignments

-Start with alignments of 75_75 loci, paralogs removed and filled (5.1-5.3).
+Alignments of 75_75 loci are made as in Hybpiper pipeline but paralogs must removed and missing taxa must be filled (steps 5.1-5.3 https://github.com/ajhelmstetter/afrodyn ).

-### Build genetrees
+### Genetrees

-As in Hybpiper using the genetrees.sh script.
-Make sure that paralog tree files are also removed.
+Genetrees are built in Hybpiper pipeline using the genetrees.sh script.
+Make sure that paralog tree files are removed beforehand.

-### Calculating root-to-tip variance
+## Calculating root-to-tip variance

 Script for calculating variance is downloadable at: